Latin names: Portunus armatus

 Wild Caught - Australia

-Blue swimmer crabs are mainly caught using crab pots.
+Blue swimmer crabs are mainly caught using crab pots or traps set over sandy or seagrass habitats.
 These pots are lowered to the seafloor and rest in place until they are lifted up for harvest, with little impact on habitat.